hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-0.md

 4\. **Cleaning Raw HVAC Data**: Hive.
 Show insight of how we are cleaning the data using Zeppelin.

-5\. **Visualizing HVAC Systems with Extreme Temperature**: Spark.
+5\. **Visualizing Sensor Data From HVAC Machine Systems**: Spark.
 Perform data analysis on HVAC sensor data to find the _HVAC Temperature Ranges By Country_ - keep count of HOT, COLD, NORMAL ranges per country, _HVAC Extreme HOT Units_ - keep count of machines with HOT temperature, _HVAC Extreme COLD Units_ - keep count of machines with COLD temperature.

 ## Further Reading